openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

     Where `<openebs_namespace>` is the namespace where OpenEBS control plane components are installed.

 Note:
- - No new spc should be created after this step untill the upgrade is complete.
+ - No new spc should be created after this step until the upgrade is complete.
 If created the `pre-upgrade.sh` script needs to be executed again.
- - It is mandatory to make sure to that all OpenEBS control plane components are running at version 0.9.0 before the upgrade
+ - It is mandatory to make sure that all OpenEBS control plane components are running at version 0.9.0 before the upgrade

 ## Step 2: Upgrade the OpenEBS Operator